checkly/terraform-provider-checkly/docs/resources/check.md

 Optional:

-- `failed_run_threshold` (Number) After how many failed consecutive check runs an alert notification should be send.
+- `failed_run_threshold` (Number) After how many failed consecutive check runs an alert notification should be sent.
 Possible values are between 1 and 5.
 (Default `1`).

 <a id="nestedblock--alert_settings--ssl_certificates"></a>